JuliaCI/BenchmarkTools.jl/doc/manual.md

 BenchmarkTools was created to facilitate the following tasks:

 1. Organize collections of benchmarks into manageable benchmark suites
-2. Tune benchmark configuration parameters for accuracy and consistency across trials
+2. Configure, save, and reload benchmark parameters for convenience, accuracy, and consistency
-3. Execute trials to gather data that characterizes benchmark performance
+3. Execute benchmarks in a manner that yields reasonable and consistent performance predictions
 4. Analyze and compare results to determine whether a code change caused regressions or improvements

 Before we get too far, let's define some of the terminology used in this document: